Social background: Martians behind eBay Social's tech

 The project kickstarted or met the very first employment of many Martian open source projects and, by tradition, a number of Ruby gems.

-eBay Social is a storefront where a good picture matters.
+eBay Bonus is a storefront where a good picture matters.
 However, we had to reuse images provided to us via the standard public eBay API and deal with all the related processes of images uploading, optimizing, and resizing (for example, to create a preview).
 To speed up all these processes, we came up with the idea to use a brand-new product that had just emerged out of Evil Martians’ open source mines, imgproxy—a fast and secure on-the-fly image processing tool to save time, computing, and development resources.

 It is a standalone proxy server for resizing and converting images instantly without any background processing, custom code, or application plugins.
 It has features like compression, format conversion, cropping, blur & sharpen filters, and many others, and Pro-features like custom watermarks, video thumbnail generation, and advanced JPEG optimization.